WIOA: State Sponsored Training

 Ross contacted ACI Learning and got set up for a one-on-one meeting with a Career Training Consultant.
 The job of the Career Training Consultant is to assess if an IT career is a good fit by analyzing the person's ambitions, salary goals, past skills, and willingness to learn.

 After determining that an IT career would be a good fit for Ross, his Career Training Consultant then put the training into motion by scheduling his courses and working with the unemployment office to secure his WIOA funding.
-Ross took the Computer User Support Specialist entry-level IT program which trains students with the skills and knowledge required to achieve the ITIL, CompTIA A+, Network+, and Security+ industry-standard certifications.
+Ross took the Computer User Support Specialist entry-level certification prep program which trains students with the skills and knowledge for the ITIL® Foundation, CompTIA A+, Network+, and Security+ industry-standard certifications.
 This program exposes students to multiple facets of IT including best practices, desktop support, networking, and cyber security.

 Each course includes 40 hours of training, taken over 5 weekdays at 8 hours/day (full time) or 10 weeknights at 4 hours/night (part time).